j0shValdez/threat-hunting-scenario-TOR-use/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

-Searched for any `ProcessCommandLine` that contained the string "tor-browser-windows-x86_64-portable-14.0.1.exe".
-Based on the logs returned, at `2024-11-08T22:16:47.4484567Z`, an employee on the "threat-hunt-lab" device ran the file `tor-browser-windows-x86_64-portable-14.0.1.exe` from their Downloads folder, using a command that triggered a silent installation.

 Based on the first step, we know that user "`joshvlab`" downlaoded file `tor-browser-windows-x86_64-portable-14.5.1.exe`on machine "`jv-windows-targ`".
 But did they install it?
 To determine whether any Tor-related files were executed, I began by briefly inspecting the `DeviceProcessEvents`.